hammackj/senha/README.markdown

 	#TyFKmzVTVer,;E-0^ro

 # Issues
-If you have any problems, bugs or feature requests please use the [github issue tracker](http://github.com/hammackj/senha/issues).
+If you have any problems, bugs or feature requests please use the [github issue tracker](http://github.com/arxopia/senha/issues).

 # Contact
-You can reach me at jacob[dot]hammack[at]hammackj[dot]com.
+You can reach me at senha[at]arxopia[dot]com.